Dig Me Out: Music and lyrics

-Like its predecessor, Dig Me Out also features songs that show frustration with sexism and gender stereotypes.
-"Little Babies" is a protest against the traditional maternity role, while the title song "Dig Me Out" exposes a woman in a dominant role.
+Like its predecessor, Dig Me Out also features songs that show frustration with sexism and gender stereotypes; according to Ann Powers of Spin, the album's title track exposes a woman in a dominant role.
+Tucker said "Little Babies" was, "In some ways, [...] a response to dealing with the impact you have on fans when you're a performer", and trying to take care of people without losing yourself "because people think they own you".
 The album's title was inspired by the fact that the band had to literally dig out the recording studio after a heavy snowstorm that took place in Winter 1996 in Seattle.
 Musically, the song "Words and Guitar" was said to "[leap] and [skit] with the just-released repression of early Talking Heads", while "Dance Song '97" was said to "sport Devo-esque keyboards of a distinctly '80s vintage".
 Jenn Pelly of Pitchfork described "Heart Factory" as a song that "roars over synthetic emotions of the Prozac Nation."

 Release

 Dig Me Out was released on April 8, 1997, by Kill Rock Stars.
 The album cover is an homage to the Kinks' 1965 album The Kink Kontroversy.
 The layouts are identical, with the exception that the Kinks had a fourth member and thus a fourth portrait lining the top.
-Sleater-Kinney substituted their own portraits and their own guitars.
+Sleater-Kinney substituted their own portraits and their own guitars, with Tucker's Danelectro DC-3 in the central image.
 As a fan of the Kinks, Weiss explained that the cover suggested that Sleater-Kinney could be an example of a "revered" rock band.
 When Dig Me Out was released, the band went on a tour to promote the album; a performance of "Words and Guitar" at El Rey Theatre, Los Angeles is featured in the documentary film Songs for Cassavetes by Justin Mitchell.
 As of July 1999, the album had sold 64,000 copies in the U.S. according to Nielsen SoundScan.
 As of February 2015, Dig Me Out had sold 130,000 copies.

 Two songs from the album, "One More Hour" and "Little Babies", were released as singles by Matador Records on June 1, 1998, and September 7, 1998, respectively.
 The first single features the song "I Wanna Be Your Joey Ramone" from Call the Doctor as the B-side, while the second single features "I'm Not Waiting", also from their previous album.
 The compact disc version of "One More Hour" includes a third song, "Don't Think You Wanna", which was originally released on the band's debut album Sleater-Kinney.
 The song "Dig Me Out" peaked at number six on the KEXP Top 90.3 Album Chart in 1997 without being released as a single.